sutherb/signal-bot/README.md

 # signal-bot

-These Python script use the Signal bot created by AsamK https://github.com/AsamK/signal-cli Please see this account for getting the Signal bot functioning first.
+These Python scripts use the Signal bot created by AsamK https://github.com/AsamK/signal-cli Please see this account for getting the Signal bot functioning first.
 It allows communication between Signal chats and the scripts found here.
 Note that a working Signal account is required, which in turn requires an active phone number.
 I got around this issue by getting a free phone number from an Android app (Text+ for example).